Chrstjan/Minedex/README.md

-# Html-Boilerplate
+# Minedex
-A Html Boilerplate
+A Pokedex like project made with JavaScript